 The Cursor can be marked with a pin.
 Pins are shown as being stuck in the map.
-A pin is visible at all zoom levels and remains in its position until you unpin it, or delete all pins in advanced settings (5.6.5.3).
+A pin is visible at all zoom levels and remains in its position until you unpin it, or delete all pins in Advanced settings (5.6.5.3).

-The NVX200 Navigator automatically selects the color of the pin.
+The color of the pin is automatically selected by Touch & Go Navigator.
 Different colors help you identify a pin in the History list (6.3.2) later.
 There they are shown together with their address and GPS coordinates.